arstagaev/ChillOut-with-BLE/README.md

 8. DisableNotifications()
 9. GetBatteryLevel()
 10. UnBondDeviceFromPhone()
-11. DelayOpera() // just delay, added for not repeating with other deafult Delay classes
+11. Retard() // just delay, added for not repeating with other default Delay classes

 Don`t forget add parameters in Operations (like is important or not operation, time delay, sending bytes and etc.)
 ### Tips